nikolas4175-godaddy/eng-ref-wc-blocks-integration/src/content/docs/reference/Eng Overview.md

 ### Declaring plugin block compat

 Gateway plugins still need to declare block compatibility at the plugin level (same as other block integrations).
-We can use the same FW methods for this in `Blocks_Handler.php`.
+We can use the same FW methods for this in `Blocks_Handler.php` [code](https://github.com/godaddy-wordpress/wc-plugin-framework/blob/release/cart-checkout-blocks-support/woocommerce/Blocks/Blocks_Handler.php).

 [ Code example of declaration (I think this is just the new plugin constructor args?) ]

 ### BE PaymentMethodRegistry

 Next you’ll need to add your payment method to Woo’s `PaymentMethodRegistry` to […what does this do specifically?].
-We have FW methods for this level of integration in `Gateway_Blocks_Handler.php` .
+We have FW methods for this level of integration in `Gateway_Blocks_Handler.php` [code](https://github.com/godaddy-wordpress/wc-plugin-framework/blob/release/cart-checkout-blocks-support/woocommerce/payment-gateway/Blocks/Gateway_Blocks_Handler.php).
 This registration method calls `get_checkout_block_integration_instance()` on the integrating gateway class, which should return your `Gateway_Checkout_Block_Integration` instance (described in the next step).

 `add_action( ‘woocodmmerce_blocks_payment_method_type_registration’ […])`